October 18, 2018 /

 Italian Borgo in Tuscany

 Small collections of perched buildings overlooking the vineyards or the work fields of the area.
 In Italian, these incredible places are called “Borgos” (singular in Italian is Borgo), and in English, they are sometimes called hamlets.
-A local competent wedding planner in Tuscany knows well where to find these beautiful places and advise couples to balance logistics issues, aesthetics, and budget capacity.
+A local competent wedding planner in Tuscany knows well where to find these beautiful places and advises couples to balance logistics issues, aesthetics, and budget capacity.

 A borgo in Tuscany was mainly occupied by communities of farmers who dedicated themselves to work in the fields for the harvesting of grapes and olives.
 These Tuscan Borgos were generally in the heart of the countryside, on top of hills surrounded by fields, vineyards, and olive groves so that the workers did not have much distance to travel to reach the areas of work or grazing.